TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 ![Memory heatmap](2.3.3-fig-13.png)

 This is not a raw counter from Windows or Linux.
 This is a derived counter provided by VMware Tools to estimate the memory needed to run with minimum swapping.
-It’s a more conservative estimate as it includes some of the cache.
+It's a more conservative estimate as it includes some of the cache.

 The counter Memory Needed tracks the amount of memory needed by the Guest OS.
 It has 5% buffer for spike, based on the general guidance from Microsoft.
 Below this amount, the Guest OS may swap.